NautilusDE/Wurmli/README.md

 # Wurmli
 a snake game for the Colour Maximite 2

+2021 by nautilus

-tested an FW 5.06
+tested on firmware 5.06

-Ver.
-1.0  first release
+ver 1.0